raj-gun/NonSysID/Examples/README.md

 % Specify the number of steps for k-steps ahead prediction KSA_h=20;

-% Specify which RCT (Reduce Computational Time) method to use, 1-4, 0 for
+% Specify which RCT (Reduce Computational Time) method to use, 1-4, 0 for no RCT.
-% no RCT.
 RCT=4;

-% Specify whether to simulate model and display results respectively sim=[1,1];
+% Specify whether to simulate the identified model and display the results, respectively.
+% Set 'sim(1)' and 'sim(2)', with 0 for no and 1 for yes, for linear model and nonlinear models, respectively. sim=[1,1];

 % Set to 1 to display all models generated from iOFRs, 0 otherwise displ=0;

+% Set 'parall(1)' and 'parall(2)', for linear model and nonlinear models respectively,
-% Set 1 or 0 to use parallel processing to accelerate iOFRs, for [linear model ,nonlinear model] parall = [1,1];
+% with 1 or 0 to use parallel processing to accelerate iOFRs. parall = [1,1];
 ```